nasa/Common-Metadata-Repository/schemas/resources/schemas/serviceoption/v1.0.0/ingest.md

 ### <a name="create-update-serviceoption"></a> Create / Update a Service Option

-Serviceoptions concepts can be created or updated by sending an HTTP PUT with the metadata to the URL `%CMR-ENDPOINT%/serviceoption/<native-id>?provider=<provider-id>`.
+Service option concepts can be created or updated by sending an HTTP PUT with the metadata to the URL `%CMR-ENDPOINT%/serviceoption/<native-id>?provider=<provider-id>`.
 The response will include the [concept id](#concept-id) and the [revision id](#revision-id).
 Filename is the json document containing the record to be ingested

 ```
 curl -v -XPOST \